 - Get paid 2 days before the due date with direct deposit in advance.

 2. Varo Bank

-The second chance checking accounts offered by Varo Bank is comparable to many of the ideal checking accounts available.
+The second-chance checking accounts offered by Varo Bank are comparable to many of the ideal checking accounts available.
 For beginners, there are no overdrafts or monthly fees.
 Credit records and ChexSystems are not checked by the bank.
-This bank provides 55k+ ATMs around the world and all have fee-free access, debit card, and the choice to open Varo savings accounts with a high yield.
+This bank provides 55k+ ATMs around the world and all have fee-free access, debit cards, and the choice to open Varo savings accounts with a high yield.

 You can get direct deposit access early and get your payment up to 2 days sooner.
 Additionally, the Varo app lets you deposit checks at any time, even though Varo does not accept paper checks.
 Your credit score will not be affected if you apply online for this account.

 Whatever data is associated with this banking account will be protected from time to time by 256-bit AES encryption.
 Varo has a remarkable pricing structure that does not charge any fees for the replacement of debit cards, international transaction fees, transaction fees, or maintenance fees.

 - Don’t ask for a minimum balance to open an account

 - Enticing APY on savings (f you meet the requirements, substantially higher interest rate)